LowellInstruments/ddt/README.md

 Lift your finger up and a pop-up telling the assigned IP address.
 Run any SSH client software and go to such IP.

+Probably, your DDH IP address will be something like "192.x.x.x" or "10.x.x.x".
+Ignore any addresses starting with "169.".

 Enter credentials "user" and "password" as set in BASE_LINUX.md document.
 You are now in a DDH terminal.

 ---